FalkorDB/docs/k8s_support.md

 ### Step 1: Create a `values.yaml` File

-1.Create a values.yaml file with the following content:
+Create a values.yaml file with the following content:

 ```yaml
 image: